 A Stormy but Tasty Series

-This new rose mallow plant is just one part of a series of plants within the Summerific® brand, all in different colors.
-The series includes:
+This new rose mallow plant is just one part of a series of plants within the Summerific brand, all in different colors.
+The series of plants for planting zones 5 to 9 includes:

-In a nutshell, Perfect Storm is an improvement on Summer Storm.
-Specifically, it is a more compact plant.
+Specifically, it's a more compact plant.
 For this reason, it may be a better choice for small yards.
 But let's dig more deeply into the facts about this new rose mallow.

 - What is a mallow?

 "Mallow" can refer to a whole family of plants (in which case it is the common name for Malvaceae).
 But it can also refer to various genera within that family; most notably, Malva, which is the mallow genus.
 You may very well have grown a member of this genus in the past without knowing it: Zebrina hollyhock isn't really a hollyhock at all but a type of mallow plant, Malva sylvestris Zebrina.

 Like Malva, Hibiscus is a genus within the mallow family.
 So Perfect Storm hibiscus gets its "rose mallow" nickname merely from a family connection.
 A particular species of Hibiscus (H. moscheutos) has been designated "rose mallow" as a nod to its membership in the greater mallow family.
 And remember, Perfect Storm is a cultivar of H. moscheutos.